nodogsplash/nodogsplash/docs/source/fas.rst

    Should sha256sum not be available or faskey is not set, then it is the responsibility of the FAS to request the token from NDSCTL.

    **If set to "2"**
-   clientip, clientmac, gatewayname, client token, gatewayaddress, authdir and originurl are encrypted using faskey and passed to FAS in the query string.
+   clientip, clientmac, gatewayname, client token, gatewayaddress, authdir, originurl and clientif are encrypted using faskey and passed to FAS in the query string.

    The query string will also contain a randomly generated initialization vector to be used by the FAS for decryption.